DigiPen-CS180/.github/README.md

-# Welcome to the Digipen CS 180 on GitHub
+# Welcome to Digipen CS 180 on GitHub

 This serves as just a placeholder.
 If you are seeing this, you do not have access to this material.